 Before joining government service in 2005, David spent six-and-a-half years as a securities, complex commercial and bet-the-company litigator with two large law firms in New York.

-Defending former CEO of for-profit education company against SEC charges in federal court.
+Defended former CEO of for-profit education company against SEC charges in federal court; obtained favorable, eve-of-trial settlement.

 Representing banks, broker dealers, hedge funds, public and private companies, traders, and senior officers in DOJ, SEC, and CFTC investigations involving alleged insider trading, market manipulation (including spoofing), accounting fraud, FCPA, cryptocurrency, and other securities regulatory issues.